 We maintain the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.
 There are two ways you can access this free information to receive available clinical trials that match your specific needs.

-Our Patient Central Associates are available to talk through your personalized clinical trials information.
+Our PanCAN Patient Services Case Managers are available to talk through your personalized clinical trials information.
 They can provide in-depth details and answer any questions you may have.
 Then, discuss search results with your healthcare team to determine if a clinical trial is the right option for you.

 Clinical Trials Resources

-Professor of Medicine – Vanderbilt University at Vanderbilt-Ingram Cancer Center
+Professor of Cancer Research – Vanderbilt University at Vanderbilt-Ingram Cancer Center

 Scientific and Medical Advisory Board Member – Pancreatic Cancer Action Network